Kotlin/kotlin-by-example/examples/05_stdlib/10_associateBy.md

 Both functions return a `Map` containing the elements from the given collection indexed by the key returned from `keySelector` function applied to each element.
 If `valueSelector` is also passed it is applied to each element as well.

-The deference between `associateBy` and `groupBy` is the behaviour for values with the same key. `associateBy` takes only last element when `groupBy` takes all elements into collection.
+The difference between `associateBy` and `groupBy` is the behaviour for values with the same key. `associateBy` takes only last element when `groupBy` takes all elements into collection.

 The returned map preserves the entry iteration order of the original collection.